NFDI4Chem/VibrationalSpectroscopyOntology/docs/odk-workflows/RepositoryFileStructure.md

 ## Imports
 Imports are subsets of external ontologies that contain terms and axioms you would like to re-use in your ontology.
 These are considered "external", like dependencies in software development, and are not included in your "base" product, which is the [release artefact](https://github.com/INCATools/ontology-development-kit/blob/master/docs/ReleaseArtefacts.md) which contains only those axioms that you personally maintain.

-These are the current imports in VISPRO
+These are the current imports in VIBSO

 | Import | URL | Type |
 | ------ | --- | ---- |